greenguy33/wikidata-subgraph-builder/README.md

 # wikidata-subgraph-builder
-This tool pulls configurable subsets of Wikidata and writes the results to file in JSON-LD format.
+This tool extracts configurable subsets of Wikidata and writes the results to file in JSON-LD format.
 To do so, it constructs SPARQL and requests data from the Wikidata Query Service API.

 It is a work in progress so feel free to contact me with suggestions or requests.